Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 This query reveals which albums have the largest tracklists so product, marketing, and A&R(Artists and Repertoire) teams can prioritize releases for deluxe editions, bundle or promotion opportunities.
 It also helps identify albums with high track counts that may warrant additional marketing investment.

+Query 3
+Lists each artist's name, ID, and most-awarded album

+SELECT
+  Artist.artistID,
+  Artist.artistName,
+  Album.albumID,
+  Album.albumName,
+  (SELECT COUNT(*) FROM Award WHERE Award.albumID = Album.albumID) AS "Award Count" FROM Artist
+JOIN Album ON Album.artistID = Artist.artistID
+WHERE
+  (SELECT COUNT(*) FROM Award WHERE Award.albumID = Album.albumID)
+  =
+  (
+    SELECT MAX(
+      (SELECT COUNT(*) FROM Award AS artistawards WHERE artistawards.albumID = albumawards.albumID) )
+    FROM Album albumawards
+    WHERE albumawards.artistID = Artist.artistID
+  );

+This query is useful for artists and producers to see which album an artist produced was the most popular and critically acclaimed.
+It can help the artist learn what types of music their fans like and what type of music to make in the future.

 ## Database Information